-Puff is is a cloud-shape car accessory that attaches near the exhaust pipe of automobiles.
-It's color changes dynamically and visualizes the amount of pollution the car is producing.
+Puff is a cloud-shape car accessory that attaches near the exhaust pipe of automobiles.
+Its color changes dynamically and visualizes the amount of pollution the car is producing.
 Green indicates the lowest rate of pollution, red the highest.
-The app logs driving data like total amount of CO2 emitted, the average rate of emission, the total number of miles driven, and the average MPG.
-It also estimates how much NOx, CO, and hydrocarbons have been released.
+The app logs driving data like total amount of CO2 emitted, the average rate of emission, the total number of miles driven, and the average fuel efficiency.
+It also estimates how much NO_x, CO2, and hydrocarbons have been released.
 Puff captures feedback about how much pollution is produced during driving, helping drivers learn and improve driving practices that will minimize their impact.
-Puff is one part of a project called Amateur Human that explores design's potential to be subverted for other ends at the heart of consumer culture.
-The project investigates the role of personal devices in visualizing environmental impacts, the process of bringing such devices to market, the distribution and diffusion of new devices to users, and other critical issues of consumptionrelated practices.
+Puff is part of a project by Sobecka, a lecturer at the School of the Art Institute of Chicago, exploring the role of design and IT as galvanizing forces in consumer culture.
+Works such as Puff illustrate how these forces can be harnessed for peoples' health and well-being.
+The project investigates the role of personal devices in visualizing environmental impacts, the process of bringing such devices to market, the distribution and diffusion of new devices to users, and other critical issues of consumption-related practices.